cunger/algorithm-playground/maximum-subarray/README.md

 - Possibilities:
   - Maximum subarray is entirely in left or right subarray -> Instance of the same problem
   - Maximum subarray crosses the middle point -> Needs to be found non-recursively
-- Find those three subarrays and pick the maximum one.
+- Find the maximum sums of those three subarrays and pick the greatest one.

 ### Kadane (_O(n)_)